xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-python-sdk/index.md

 #### 4. Create account for Alice

 We create a new private key-pair for Alice, then call into our wrapper to create a new account.
-After creation, we log out the public address of both the wallet, and the token accounts
+After creation, we log out the public address of both the wallet, and the balances

 ```python
 private_key_alice = Kin.generate_key()